savelee/kube-django-ng/readme.md

     `gcloud container clusters create futurebank --region europe-west1-c --num-nodes 1 --enable-autoscaling --min-nodes 1 --max-nodes 4`

+    (when you already have a cluster, and you get the error **The connection to the server localhost:8080 was refused - did you specify the right host or port?**, type: `gcloud container clusters get-credentials "futurebank" --zone europe-west1-c`)

 1. Set your **PROJECT_ID** variable, which points to your GCP project id.
 For example:

     `export PROJECT_ID=gke-pipeline-savelee-192517`